-Here’s a video showing the steps, but read below for the specifics:
+Here’s a video showing the steps, but read below for the details:

 Gather all the Pieces

-The first step is to download Raspbian, the operating system which I will be using in this tutorial.
+The first step is to download the Raspberry Pi’s operating system.
+I’ll be using Raspbian Jessie Lite in this tutorial.
 You can download it here from the Raspberry Pi Foundation.

-Just download the ZIP file, and Extract it to a new folder on your Mac or PC.
-You will now have a single .img image file containing the Raspbian operating system:
+Just download the ZIP file and Extract it to a new folder.
+Then you’ll have a single .img image file that contains the operating system:

-Next, we will need a program that can write the Raspbian operating system image file onto an SD or microSD card.
-Win32DiskImager will do this, so download and install it to your Mac or PC.
+Next we’ll need a program that can write the operating system image file onto a microSD card.
+We’ll use Win32DiskImager to do that, so download and install it:

-We will also need a way to find the local IP address of your Raspberry Pi once it is connected to the router via the ethernet cable.
-There are many ways to do this, but one very simple way is to use Advanced IP Scanner.
-With this program, you can scan your home network and list all connected devices and their local IP addresses of all devices connected to your home network.
+We’ll also need a way to find the local IP address of your Raspberry Pi when it’s connected to your router via the ethernet cable.
+There are lots of ways to do this, but Advanced IP Scanner is pretty easy to use.
+It will scan your home network and list all connected devices and their local IP addresses.

-Another way to find your Pi’s local IP address is to log into your router’s configuration page to list all the connected devices, but this method is not always possible if you don’t have access to the router’s username and password to access it.
-If you want to do it this way, find the router’s product number on the back of the router, and search online for the user manual for it.
-There will be instructions on how to access the router’s configuration page and how to view the connected devices.
+Another way to find your Pi’s local IP address is to log into your router’s configuration page and get a list of the connected devices.
+But you need to know your router’s username and password to access it.
+If you want to do it this way, find the router’s product number on the back, then search online for the user manual.
+There should be instructions on how to access the router’s configuration page and how to view the connected devices.

-Write the Raspian Operating System to the SD/microSD Card
+Write the Raspian Operating System to the microSD Card

 Now click “Write” on the bottom of the window.
-The write process will take from 1 to 15 minutes depending on your computer and the size of your SD/microSD card:
+This will take from 1 to 15 minutes depending on your computer and the size of your microSD card:

 Establish an SSH Connection to your Raspberry Pi

 Write down the IP address for the device that says Raspberry Pi Foundation in the “Manufacturer” column.
-In my case it is 10.0.0.105.
-We will need the local IP address to establish an SSH connection from our home computer to the Raspberry Pi.
+In my case it’s 10.0.0.105.

-If the SSH connection is successful you will now be greeted with the login prompt of your Raspberry Pi:
+If the SSH connection is successful you’ll be greeted with the login prompt of your Raspberry Pi:

-If you have any questions about this post, or are having issues setting up your Raspberry Pi over SSH, please leave a comment below and I will try to answer it!
+If you have any questions about this post, or are having issues setting up your Raspberry Pi over SSH, please leave a comment below and I’ll try to answer it!
 And don’t forget to subscribe to get an email when we publish new tutorials.
 Thanks for reading!